Journalist me: why did you choose The Goose Road as the title for your book?

 So your editor told you to change both the book and the title?

 She asked me to change them, yes.
 But that’s one of the great things about working with an editor: they see things in your story that you don’t.
-They also understand their readership far better than a debut author.
+They also understand the readership with their readers far better than a debut author.
 Also, I absolutely agreed with her that there’s no point whatsoever in having a title you have to explain to the reader.
 That defeats the whole point of a metaphor.

 Where did The Goose Road come from, then?